daac-tools/daachorse/README.md

 To build a faster automaton on multibyte characters, use `CharwiseDoubleArrayAhoCorasick` instead.

 The standard version `DoubleArrayAhoCorasick` handles strings as UTF-8 sequences and defines transition labels using byte values.
-On the other hand, `CharwiseDoubleArrayAhoCorasick` uses Unicode code point values, reducing the number of transitions and faster matching.
+In contrast, `CharwiseDoubleArrayAhoCorasick` uses Unicode code point values, reducing the number of transitions and enabling faster matching on multibyte characters.

 ```rust
 use daachorse::CharwiseDoubleArrayAhoCorasick;